aantron/ocaml.org/data/planet/ocamlpro/alt-ergo-the-smt-solver-with-model-generation.md

 <p>Alt-Ergo has been involved in a qualification process (DO-178C) by <a href="http://www.airbus.com">Airbus Industrie</a>.
 During this process, a qualification kit has been produced.
 It was composed of a technical document with tool requirements (TR) that gives a precise description of each part of the prover, a companion document (~ 450 pages) of tests, and an instrumented version of the tool with a TR trace mechanism.</p>
 <h3>Model Generation</h3>
 <p>When a property is false, generating a counterexample is a key that many state-of-the-art SMT-solvers should include by default.
 However, this is a complex problem in the first place.</p>
 <p>The first obstacle is the decidability of the theories manipulated by the SMT solvers.
-In general, the complexity class (i.e. the classification of algorithmic problems) is between &quot;NP-Hard&quot; (for the linear arithmetic theory on integers for example) and &quot;Undecidable&quot; (for the polynomial arithmetic on integers for example).
+In general, the complexity class (i.e. the classification of algorithmic problems) is between "NP-Hard" (for the linear arithmetic theory on integers for example) and "Undecidable" (for the polynomial arithmetic on integers for example).
 Then comes the quantified properties, i.e. properties prefixed with <code>forall</code>s and <code>exists</code>, adding an additional layer of complexity and undecidability.
 Another challenge was the core algorithm behind Alt-Ergo which does not natively support model generation.
 At last, an implementation of the models have to take care of Alt-Ergo's support of polymorphism.</p>
 <h3>How to use Model Generation in Alt-Ergo</h3>
 <p>There are two ways to activate model generation on Alt-Ergo.</p>
 <ul>